lgw2/lgw2.github.io/_teaching/csci246-fall-2023/syllabus.md

 Lectures are recorded and available to watch after class.
 However, if there are technical difficulties recording a lecture, it will not be re-recorded, so come to class when you can to make sure that you do not miss course content or announcements.
-Videos can be be found in the [Panopto folder](https://montana.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=a2e302c9-69f1-4a36-89a0-b05101553b63).
+Videos can be found in the [Panopto folder](https://montana.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=a2e302c9-69f1-4a36-89a0-b05101553b63).

 ### Instructor office hours